 In the album, as in previous releases, The Kiss leaves a breadcrumb trail of sounds that may lead the listener to The Kiss’ biggest musical influences: Talk Talk, Friends Of Dean Martinez, Penguin Cafe Orchestra, Mogwai, Mike Oldfield, His Name Is Alive, Can, Rush, Barry Adamson or Angelo Badalamenti, only that distortion is turned up a notch or two, placing The Kiss That Took A Trip in a not very crowded musical niche in which progressive music and mainstream appeal meet but don’t clash.

-More recently, after reaching its tenth year of existence, The Kiss That Took A Trip put out Happiness In The Presence Of Sadness, a 40-minute digital recording designed mostly to temporarily abandon experimentation (except for the closing track) and celebrate the event in a more radio-friendly way.
+After reaching its tenth year of existence, The Kiss That Took A Trip put out Happiness In The Presence Of Sadness, a 40-minute digital recording designed mostly to temporarily abandon experimentation (except for the closing track) and celebrate the event in a more radio-friendly way.

 2017 saw the release of The Kiss' third album Punk Cathedral, an album where spontaneity appears and premeditation is nowhere to be found.
 The record is nothing more than a collection of 14 songs that mix electronic balladry, acoustic tunes, post-rock, distortion, experimentation, and even brief flirtations with dance music.
 This different approach works in favour of traditional structures that get all the limelight this time around (Dry swallowed pill, Crapola, Glorious racket, Braggadocio, Queen of the night shift).
 However, audiences can get their fix of instrumental hymns from the first single (Faulty logic can cost lives) and the opening track (Ambient punk).
 The Kiss That Took A Trip spent most of 2019 promoting its new EP Garlands, a sweet and eclectic release that signaled a newfound maturity, and it’s probably the least obscure work The Kiss has ever done.